grafana/loki/docs/sources/setup/upgrade/_index.md

 Automatic stream sharding helps keep the write load of high volume streams balanced across ingesters and helps to avoid hot-spotting.
 Check out the [operations page](https://grafana.com/docs/loki/latest/operations/automatic-stream-sharding/) for more information

+#### More results caching is enabled by default

+The TSDB index type has support for caching results for 'stats' and 'volume' queries which are now enabled by default.

+'label' and 'series' requests can be cached now too and this is enabled by default.

+All of these are cached to the `results_cache` which is configured in the `query_range` config section.
+By default, an in memory cache is used.

 #### Write dedupe cache is deprecated
 Write dedupe cache is deprecated because it not required by the newer single store indexes ([TSDB]({{< relref "../../operations/storage/tsdb" >}}) and [boltdb-shipper]({{< relref "../../operations/storage/boltdb-shipper" >}})).
 If you using a [legacy index type]({{< relref "../../storage#index-storage" >}}), consider migrating to TSDB (recommended).